Reduce disk space usage?

 If I had to guess, I'd say minifying the JSONs will maybe get us a factor of two, but not 10.
 Compression would be much better.
 I've discovered that the main culprit is actually SVGs that correspond to TH2s drawn with the "p" option, which I didn't realize was happening and have now disabled.
 I need to recheck the disk usage for realistic projects after that change.

-#4 Updated by Jeremy Wolcott almost 4 years ago
+#4 Updated by Jeremy Wolcott about 4 years ago

-#6 Updated by Jeremy Wolcott almost 4 years ago
+#6 Updated by Jeremy Wolcott about 4 years ago

 - Status changed from Feedback to Closed